iansampson/dissertation/Backlog.md

 - [x] Consider enclosing dissertation title in abstract in quotation marks rather than italicizing
 - [x] Wait for response from Lorraine
 - [x] Email Cole re: signing
+- [x] Wait for response from readers
+- [x] Email Michelle re: signing
+- [x] Email Barbara Bennett
+ 	- [x] to confirm you don’t have to pay the filing fee (only the dissertation fee)
+	- [x] to confirm date on the dissertation
+- [ ] Find out correct date (Sept.
+13 or May 1) for title page, copyright page, and abstract